enaeher/blog/_drafts/contrail.md

 [^1]: Gabriel calls this the "the right thing" ethos, but I think this connotes something more rigid and deterministic than the design process and belief system which he is actually describing.

-[^2]: There are notable exceptions, of course: Apple frequently attempts to build simple interfaces concealing implementation complexity (e.g. Handoff
+[^2]: There are notable exceptions, of course: Apple frequently attempts to build simple interfaces concealing implementation complexity (e.g. Handoff, various cross-device syncing) with mixed results.